NCAR/climate-primer-water/doc/ch8_casestudies.rst

 **Motivation:**

 The East Coast U.S. was severely impacted by Hurricane Irene in 2011.
 The region was primed by an abnormally wet 2 weeks prior to the hurricane's landfall.
 Heavy rainfall from the hurricane, saturated soils, and storm surge combined to cause severe flooding along the heavily populated U.S. East Coast.
 See this `Storymap <https://storymaps.arcgis.com/stories/fa28d98081594cf3b2dd9ce3a6d7018b>`_ from the Mid-Atlantic River Forecast Center for a nice overview of the event.
+Per `Gutmann et al. (2018) <https://doi.org/10.1175/JCLI-D-17-0391.1>`_, hurricanes in the U.S. are becoming slower and wetter under climte change.
+This shift has the potential to change flooding impacts and amplify (or expose new) vulnerabilities in communities and infrastructure.

 **Question:**